 - 1:1 Personalized guidance for your money goals with their certified financial planners

 - Low fees

 - A unique approach to investing that could be a game-changer in the financial industry, as well as for women everywhere

 - Customizable, low-fee portfolios.
 Ellevest’s portfolios are all ETFs, or exchange-traded funds, which are extremely low-cost.
 There is lots of options that fit with your age, goals, risk tolerance and other factors.

 - Backed by registered Folio Investing, a pioneer in ETF funds, a registration that protects your investments up to $500,000 in the event of broker failure.

-To learn more about Ellevest and get your free financial plan (great way to see if you like it), go here.
+To learn how to get started investing for women go to Ellevest and get your free financial plan (a great way to see if you like it).

 This post was created in partnership with Ellevest, and some of the links in this post generate a commission.
 I never recommend products that I don’t truly believe in.